 Postpartum Recovery

-What is Postpartum Recovery?
+What Is Postpartum Recovery?

 Postpartum recovery is the period of healing immediately following childbirth (no matter if you deliver vaginally or via c-section).
 It is a critical recovery period for your body that should not be overlooked.